josephjohnjj/openmp_programming/README.md

     to add `icx` to your command path.
 Now re-run this example with `OMP_DYNAMIC=true`.
 How many threads are used?
 Why might the behaviour be different?

+## The `private`, `firstprivate` and `lastprivate` Construct

+When a variable is declared as `private`, each thread uses seperate unique memory address to for the variable while in the parallel region.
+When the parallel region ends, the memory is freed and these variables goes out of scope.
+When a variable is decalred `lastprivate` similar to `private` with additional caveat the the value reflected by the last thread will be the value available for the varibale outside the parallel section. 'firstprivate` also behaves similar to private but the all thread copy of the variable will be initialised with the same value the varibale has before the parallel section begins.

 ## Task-based Computing in OpenMP

 ### The `tasks` Construct